Joao-S-Martins/faasl/www/wintersmith/contents/homeitems/filarmonica/index.md

 ---
-title: Filarmonica Artista Amadora
+title: Spreading the Joy of Music
 date: "2012-05-05T12:00:00-07:00"
 ---

-##Spreading the Joy of Music

 We are a non-profit group with over 30 years of experience performing and teaching music in the East San Francisco Bay.
 We have seen first hand the benefits music has provided our community.